-For the person,
+For the person.

-not the organisation.
+Not the organisation.

 A space to bring what you have been carrying alone.